 At inception of a contract, the Group assesses whether the contract is, or contains, a lease.
-A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+This is the case if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 Control is conveyed where the customer has both the right to direct the use of the identified asset and to obtain substantially all of the economic benefits from that use.